Last World War II Medal of Honor recipient, WV native Hershel ‘Woody’ Williams dies at 98 - NewsBreak

 HUNTINGTON, WV (WOWK)—Medal of Honor Recipient and World War II Veteran Hershel “Woody” Williams, 98 has died on Wednesday.
 Williams was born on Oct.
 2, 1923, and grew up in Quiet Dell in Marion County, West Virginia.

 Williams was the last living WWII Medal of Honor recipient.
 He joined the United States Marine Corps and served in the Battle of Iwo Jima with the 21st Marines, 3d Marine Division.
-Williams received the Medal of Honor on October 5, 1945, from President Harry S. Truman for his “actions, commitment to his fellow service members, and heroism,” the Woody Williams Foundation website says.
+Williams received the Medal of Honor on October 5, 1945, from President Harry S. Truman for his “actions, commitment to his fellow service members, and heroism,” the Woody Williams Foundation website says.‘Proving them all wrong’: Tipp City Special Olympian showing her strength

 Williams was named a Distinguished West Virginian in 1980 and in 2013 and is a member of the West Virginia Hall of Fame.
 The Huntington VA Medical Center was also renamed the Hershel “Woody” Williams VA Medical Center in his honor in 2018.